catnose99/CatKnows/README.md

 title: Example title
 date: "2019-01-28T22:40:32.169Z"
 description: "This text will be used as meta/og description"
-category: "design" //set just 1category
+category: "design"
-emoji: "😁"  //converted to Twemoji and used as HeroImage
+emoji: "😁"
 ```

+_cagegory: must be just 1 category_
+_emoji: converted to Twemoji and used as HeroImage_

 ### Custom Blocks